raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 kill %1
 ```

-You can see that the Scheme script is executed in the Rust program, and that the sum of the numbers in the list you passed in is computed.
+You can see that the Rust program executed the Scheme script and it calculated the sum of numbers in the list you passed in in the HTTP request.

 ### Hot module reloading